Approximate Universal Relations among Tidal Parameters for Neutron Star Binaries: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Katerina Chatziioannou for useful comments, suggestions and advice.
+We would like to also thank Benjamin Lackey for pointing out a few typos.
 K.Y.~acknowledges support from JSPS Postdoctoral Fellowships for Research Abroad and NSF grant PHY-1305682.
 N.Y. acknowledges support from the NSF CAREER Grant PHY-1250636.
 Some calculations used the computer algebra-systems MAPLE, in combination with the GRTENSORII package~\cite{grtensor}.